askyel/stuyhs/econ/06:aggregate_demand.md

 autonomous consumer spending: amount of money household would spend if it had no disposable income

 aggregate consumption function: relationship for economy as a whole between aggregate current disposable income and aggregate consumer spending
+aggregate consumption function: C = A + MPC * DI

 ![auto_consump_func] (images/auto_consump_func.gif)